Claualvarez/fires/README.md

        $ cd fires-master

    2.2 Locate the fires controller script.
-       Modify the variable `path_to_fires` at the fires controller script:
+       Modify the variable `path_to_fires` at the top of the fires controller script:

        path_to_fires='/path/to/fires-master/scripts'